Travel Guides

 A man having a headache due to altitude sickness

 The early signs of the EBC altitude sickness are headaches, nausea, fatigue, dizziness, loss of appetite, and insomnia.
 It is crucial to recognize these early symptoms of altitude sickness Everest.
 If not recognized on time, it might result in fatality.
-It is recommended that your high-altitude trek itinerary should include an acclimatization day and ascend only about 500 meters of height.
-In case of emergency, we need to look for the Everest Base Camp Helicopter evacuation.

 Anyone who wants to explore the Khumbu region and Base Camp requires decent physical and mental stability.
 You need to have good cardiovascular and be mentally prepared for any kind of risks that might happen.
-For a better, safe, and comfortable travel experience, book your trek with Himalayan Masters at the most affordable Everest Base Camp cost.

 What is AMS Altitude Sickness?

-AMS altitude sickness is a condition of a body where one of our sensory organs feels that our body is not in balance while other sensory organs are stable.
-Mainly, the inner ear and eye feel that our body is not in stable condition.
+The inner ear and eye feel that our body is unstable.
 This leads to dizziness, nausea, headaches, etc. Fatigue, shortness of breath, loss of interest in eating, and insomnia are other symptoms of AMS altitude sickness.

 EBC Altitude Sickness